SU-Bolides/Course_2025_ros2/docs/troubleshooting.md

 To do:
 * Download the course_202X_pkgs to your local workspace and catkin_make.
 Then, run ```source devel/setup.bash```.

+### Couldn't find executable XXX.
+Found the following, but they're either not files or not executable

+Symptoms:
+- When trying to rosrun or roslaunch something, this pops up.

+To do:
+* ```chmod + x /path/to/file.py```

 ### Launching a node yields nothing, CTRL-C wakes it up but it still doesn't work.

 Symptoms: